tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

   </tbody></table>
 </div>

 Tundra was quietly the most decorated team of the entire season.
-I say quietly because people don't really refer to Tundra's year as being "dominant," but god damn are those a lot of podium finishes.
+I say quietly because people don't really refer to Tundra's year as being "dominant," but holy moly look at all those podium finishes.

-Also looking back, the Dyrachyo Tundra run feels like a fever dream.
+Also, looking back, the Dyrachyo Tundra run feels like a fever dream.
 The man literally walked into Tundra after not playing pro since Copenhagen TI, got to grand finals in all four tournaments played (PLAYGROUND 1 -> Wallachia S3), and then just left Dota.
 What the hell even was that.

 **What would success look like?** 33's a generational talent, no one can deny that at this point.
 But in theory, if he were to win a third TI while only sharing one teammate (Saksa) between all three wins?
 That's gotta be the epitome "I'm him."